 In a world that is not always predictable, wills are becoming increasingly important to prepare for the unexpected.
 While many of life’s surprises bring great joy, there are unanticipated events that require preparedness and planning.
 Sudden illness, car accidents, unexpected death, and old age affect people’s lives whether or not they have planned for unforeseen crises.

 Recent end-of-life battles covered by the news media have drawn much attention to this crucial issue, but many still do not have wills or powers of attorney made up for themselves and their families.
 Wills provide control in that they allow a person to determine how they will be cared for in sickness and old age, and they help family and loved ones to cope with difficult and stressful situations.
 So why do people not have a will?
 These are some of the most common excuses:

-Ok, it was the top 16 reasons… Although these excuses may seem reasonable and valid, wills serve many important purposes, and there are plenty of reasons for making one.
+Although these excuses may seem reasonable and valid, wills serve many important purposes, and there are plenty of reasons for making one.
 Wills eliminate uncertainty in terms of the medical care and procedures used during illness.
 Modern medical technology allows doctors to keep people alive artificially using respirators and feeding tubes, sometimes indefinitely.
-Having a will means that family members will know what decisions to make, based on your personal wishes.
-Having a will also ensures control over money and other assets, so that possessions will be distributed according to your desires, and not according to state laws.
+Having a will means that family members will know what decisions to make, based on your wishes.
+Having a will also ensure control over money and other assets, so that possessions will be distributed according to your desires, and not according to state laws.